 Mergers And Acquisitions When Selling A Company

 A merger is when two companies are combined, usually with the goal of increasing the company’s profit and control over the marketplace.
+In this case, it can be very helpful to be assisted by a lawyer.
 One company will seek to acquire the other company but rather than act as new entities, the acquired company will become part of the bigger company and operate under the acquiring company’s banner.

 Before such a merger can take place, shareholder approval is needed for both companies.
 So both boards of directors of each company will seek to gain shareholder approval so that the merger can take place.
 Usually, this is done via the form of a vote and the board of directors will present their case to shareholders as to why it’s a good idea to merge with the bigger company.